kbase/cdm-task-service/design/design.md

    3. Transfer the Minio data to the job directory
       1. Use presigned URLs to avoid passing credentials
       2. Check file integrity
-         1. This might be complicated if files were multipart, needs research
    4. In parallel, pull the container from the registry
    5. None of these steps count against NERSC allocation
    6. When complete, `touch` a completion signifier file